gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-56

-Notice that in the second div, the inline paragraph is formatted as normal inline content, which means width and text-align get ignored (since they do not apply to inline elements).
-For the third div, however, the inline-block paragraph honors both properties, since it is formatted as a block-level element.
+Notice that in the second `div`, the inline paragraph is formatted as normal inline content, which means `width` and `text-align` get ignored (since they do not apply to inline elements).
+For the third `div`, however, the inline-block paragraph honors both properties, since it is formatted as a block-level element.
 That paragraph’s margins also force its line of text to be much taller, since it affects line height as though it were a replaced element.

-If an inline-block element’s width is not defined or explicitly declared auto, the element box will shrink to fit the content.
+If an inline-block element’s `width` is not defined or explicitly declared `auto`, the element box will shrink to fit the content.
 That is, the element box is exactly as wide as necessary to hold the content, and no wider.
 Inline boxes act the same way, although they can break across lines of text, whereas inline-block elements cannot.
 Thus, we have the following rule, when applied to the previous markup example:

 ```css
 div#three p {